hhvm/user-documentation/guides/hack/00-getting-started/01-getting-started.md

 * [Async](../async/intro.md)
 * [Collections](../collections/intro.md)

-Of course, there are [plenty of others](http://docs.hhvm.com/hack), but since this a quickstart guide, we will not go into detail here.
+Of course, there are [plenty of others](http://docs.hhvm.com/hack), but since this a getting started guide, we will not go into detail here.
 The [documentation](http://docs.hhvm.com/hack) will give you deep information about each one.

 ## Converting Existing PHP Code